LinioIT/safeecho/README.md

 Configuration files are searched for in the above order.
 The first configuration file found, is the configuration that is used.

+The recommended location for the configuration is the project root directory.

 ###Sample YAML Configuration Files

 `safeecho.yml`